A spellbinding political thriller from the multi-award-winning author of WHAT WE TALK ABOUT WHEN WE TALK ABOUT ANNE FRANK, Nathan Englander.

 'His writing is liberal in every good sense of the word' Jonathan Franzen

 A spellbinding thriller.
 A spy novel.
 A love story . . .

-Prisoner Z, held at a black site in the Negev desert for a dozen years has only his guard for company.
+Prisoner Z, held at a black site in the Negev desert for a dozen years, has only his guard for company.
 How does a nice American Jewish boy from Long Island wind up an Israeli spy working for Mossad, and later, a traitor to his adopted country?
-What does it mean to be loyal, what does it mean to be a traitor, when the ideals you cherish are betrayed by the country you love?
+What does it mean to be loyal?
+And what does it mean to be a traitor when the ideals you cherish are betrayed by the country you love?

-Nathan Englander is also the author of the internationally bestselling story collection For the Relief of Unbearable Urges and What We Talk About When We Talk About Anne Frank, and the novel The Ministry of Special Cases and Dinner at the Center of the Earth.
-His books have been translated into twenty-two languages, he has received a Guggenheim Fellowship, a PEN/Malamud Award, the Frank O'Connor Award, the Sue Kaufman Prize from the American Academy of Arts & Letters and was a Finalist for the Pulitzer Prize in 2013.
+Nathan Englander is the author of the story collections For the Relief of Unbearable Urges, an international best seller, and What We Talk About When We Talk About Anne Frank, and the nov els The Ministry of Special Cases and Dinner at the Center of the Earth.
+His books have been translated into twenty-two languages.
+He is the recipient of a Guggenheim Fellowship, a PEN/Malamud Award, the Frank O'Connor International Short Story Award, and the Sue Kaufman Prize from the American Academy of Arts and Let ters, and was a finalist for the Pulitzer Prize in 2013.
 He is Distinguished Writer in Residence at New York University and lives in Brooklyn, New York, with his wife and daughter.